spinecone/diy-sex-robot/fun_with_integers.md

 * Try out a few different numbers to see what changes!

 ### If the vibrator doesn't work but your code looks right...
+* Are all the vibrator and battery pack wires securely attached?
+* Are the battery pack wires attached to the correct clips (black to "GND," red to "+V")?